 Clair is proud of her record of giving clients the best possible professional advice and cherishes the accolades she regularly receives from clients.
 Clair’s aim is always to win the highest possible compensation in the shortest time possible.

 In her spare time Clair spends as much time as possible with her husband and sons and enjoys fell walking in the Lake District.

-Medical negligence cases: A teacher who specialised in teaching horticulture to children with special needs secured £170,000 in compensation as a result of a botched knee replacement operation.
+- Secured £170,000 compensation for a teacher who specialised in teaching horticulture to children with special needs as a result of a botched knee replacement operation.

-Clair recovered more than £528,000 for a client who was forced to undergo a below knee amputation after she broke her right ankle.
+- Recovered more than £528,000 for a client who was forced to undergo a below knee amputation after she broke her right ankle.
 The woman’s consultant said the fracture should be left alone for at least five days, however another orthopaedic consultant took a different view and operated two days later.
-Unfortunately the woman contracted a deep bone infection which led to the amputation.

-Clair advised her client to reject an offer to settle by the hospital which denied liability.
+- Advised her client to reject an offer to settle by the hospital which denied liability.
 Clair established that her client’s home was not suitable for an amputee and that she needed to purchase a different property and that should be reflected in the compensation.
-It was also pointed out that the client’s work as a domestic was no longer possible.

 Clair is a member of the Law Society's clinical negligence panel which is testimony to her widely respected expertise and knowledge in her specialism.
 Clair is also a member of the medical negligence charity, AvMA (Action Against Medical Accidents), which provides free independent advice and support to people affected by medical accidents.